JavaSaBr/jmonkeybuilder/README.md

-# jMonkeyEngine 3 SpaceShift Editor 0.6.5 #
+# jMonkeyEngine 3 SpaceShift Editor 0.6.6 #

 * Download: https://yadi.sk/d/UuKcJBNgqbV3a

 ## [Video about this editor.](https://www.youtube.com/watch?v=hgmujIUlyH8&feature=youtu.be) ##

+## ver.
+0.6.6 ##
+-Changed the size of batch of light pass to 5.
+-Updated the JME to 3.1.alpha4.
+-Applyed the last fix for PBR.

 ## ver.
 0.6.5 ##
 * -Fixed the problems with sticking cursor while rotating camera of editor.